yoon-group/yoon-group.github.io/_teachings/hydrocamp.md

 - Goldscheider, N., & Drew, D. (Eds.).
 (2007).
 Methods in karst hydrogeology: IAH: International Contributions to Hydrogeology, 26.

 ## Grading
-- Assignments 1 - 8: 5 points each (40 total)
+- Assignments 1 - 8: 5 points each (40 points total)
 - Final Synthesis Report: 40 points
+- Participation in fieldwork and lab activities: 20 points
+  - Attendance and punctuality (8 points)
+    - Attends all field and lab sessions and arrives prepared and on time.
+    - Minor absence/late arrival results in proportional deduction.
+  - Active engagement in field/lab tasks (6 points)
+    - Contributes to measurements, sampling, equipment setup, and data recording.
+    - Demonstrates initiative and willingness to assist team members.
+  - Preparation and adherence to safety protocols (3 points)
+    - Comes prepared with required materials and follows safety and field protocols.
+  - Teamwork and professionalism (3 points)
+    - Works collaboratively, communicates respectfully, and contributes to group progress.